 Staff And Management for Supermarket Business

 Giving you specific numbers might not be possible since human resource needs will depend largely on the size of your supermarket.
 However, there are key areas that’ll need to have people employed for them specifically.
 Some of the job posts needed are cashiers/till operators , security guards, general hands, customer attendants, amongst others.
 The employees you’ll need are a mixture of formally qualified and non-qualified personnel.
-On the management side some key service areas will be financial management, marketing and sales.
+On the management side some key service areas will be financial management, HR, operations, marketing and sales.
 In hiring employees be careful to ensure you hire people who are passionate about serving people whilst having a diligent work ethic.
 The grocery store business plan should cater for salaries and wages costs for your staff.

 Marketing Plan